Select Dynamic field

 Teeth with braces attached

-Your teeth are surrounded by soft tissue and bone, called periodontal ligaments.
+Believe it or not but the design of your jaw and roots work very well with braces, and this is why: Surrounding your teeth are periodontal ligaments, which are soft tissue and bone.
 These ligaments hold your teeth in place and can stretch or compress as your teeth move.
-For example, when braces move a tooth to the right, the ligament on the right side gets shorter, and the bone on the left side grows to fill the space.
+For example, when braces move a tooth to the right, the ligament on that side shortens, and the bone on the other side fills the space.

 the components used in braces